 Blind doors

 Blind doors have no visible hinges, handles or trims.
-They completely blend into the walls surrounding them, essentially making them hidden doors.
+They completely blend into the surrounding walls, essentially making them hidden doors.

 Dutch doors